Bolingbroke Castle

 Bolingbroke Castle is a prime example of 13th-century architectural design and is described as an ‘enclosure’ castle.
 Such castles are characterised by curtain walls with towers enclosing a courtyard.
 Within this courtyard there would have been timber-framed structures, including a great hall and service buildings, evidence of which was found in excavations during the 1960s.

-The south-west tower, which is now known as the King’s Tower, was rebuilt between 1444 and 1456 on an octagonal plan.
-By this time, the castle was more than 200 years old, and this remodelling represents an attempt by the owners to express their wealth and importance.
+The south-west tower, now known as the King’s Tower, was rebuilt between 1444 and 1456 on an octagonal plan.
+By this time the castle was more than 200 years old, and this remodelling represents an attempt by the owners to express their wealth and importance.

 From the Auditor’s Tower can be seen the Rout Yard – the field to the south of the castle – which contains several earthworks, including a rectangular enclosure.